csirmaz-lit/Primus-Vittason/book.md

 As I understand the state of the art theory about why time is moving forwards is related to sub-universes (bubbles with special physical constants inside) expanding and the flows generated by this process.

 Now, if time is such an uncertain thing, and basically things are likely to move forward in time, but could move backward as well, just much less likely, do we still need to reckon with the end of our existence?
-Here, as elsewhere, I argue that without a way to cheat death using loopholes opened by modern physics, we need to, we can, and we should consider our existence as we currently see it.
-For all intents and purposes, we live in a world with a monotone time, and our existence is limited both in space and time.
+Here, as elsewhere, I argue that without a way to cheat death using loopholes opened by modern physics, we need to, we can, and we should consider our existence in terms of classical physics, as our bodies are macroscopic.
+And for all intents and purposes, we live in a world with a monotone time, and our existence is limited both in space and time.

+It is interesting and important to consider if our existence is determined by some quantum process, like alternative universes or reversing time to before our deaths, but such attempts can look like grasping at straws.
+Arguably since our bodies are macroscopic, we should be able to use classical physics to describe our existence, death, experiences etc. highly accurately.
+If it paints an unfavorable picture of our existence,  it may be better to learn to accept it than to try to find loopholes in Quantum Mechanics.

+# Difference and Uniqueness

+# Achieving the Experience

+We now know what we do to avoid the Experience

+We need to avoid avoiding the Experience
+# Others

 #